danielmaartens/span_challenge_python/README.md

 Scripts have been provided so that you do not have to focus on any initial setup, besides making sure you have `python 3` installed.

-All you have to do is run the following from the project `root`:
+All you have to do is run any one of the following from the project `root`:

 ##### Options